 (and compost!)—but as a last resort.
 We really want you to reduce what you use and reuse what's left.

 For your waste, click the posters below for everything we recycle and compost at Penn State.
+We also have a shredding program for sensitive documents and records.

 Not sure about what goes where?